 We tell kids who aren’t concentrating, “Sit still, stop fidgeting, be quiet, pay attention.
 But in many cases, we should be saying, “Move around, fidget some more, hum to yourself, close your eyes.
 They have a developmental need to move!

-Red light, green light is a good game to help them learn to pay attention.
+Red light, green light is a good game to help them learn to pay attention and practice large muscle control.

 10. Be aware of overstimulation: